 3. KNOW THE STATS & STAY CONNECTED

 Most drivers who submit applications this time around won’t end up driving for you.
-Accept that market reality, and stay connected with driver over time, especially those who would make a great hire for your company.
-Stay connected via personal calls and emails and/or an automated system, such as drip marketing.
+Accept that market reality, and stay connected with potentialdrivers over time, especially those who would make a great hire for your company.
+Yourdriver recruiting strategiesshould involve staying connected via personal calls and emails and/or an automated contentdelivery system, such as drip marketing.

 4. KNOW THE DETAILS

-Earn credibility by knowing the details of the jobs you are recruiting for—not only the pay per mile and the average mileage but also the finer points.
+Earn credibility by knowing the current details of the jobs you are recruiting for—not only the pay per mile and the average mileage but also the finer points.
 For example, how does the mileage bonus program really work and how are benefits programs structured?
+Be ready to answer the driver’s questions clearly and honestly.

 5. KNOW THE TECHNOLOGY PLATFORM

-Understand the recruiting process from a driver’s perspective.
+Knowinghow to be a successful driver recruiterinvolves understanding the recruiting process from a driver’s perspective.
 Make sure you can walk a driver through the process.
 For example, if you are using Driver Pulse in your process, you should be able to guide a driver through uploading a picture of his or her driver’s license with his or her smartphone.
 This helps smooth the process for drivers and provides a relevant reason to stay in contact with them.
 Internally, recruiters are really busy, with a thousand things to do and just as many interruptions.
-Knowing the technology tools you have at your disposal will increase your efficiency and help you get through your day without going crazy.
+Knowing the technology tools you have at your disposal will increase your hiringsuccess rateand efficiency, and help you get through your day without going crazy.

 6. KNOW WHERE YOU NEED DRIVERS THE MOST